Microsoft trusts everything to cloud computing

 Meanwhile, the company holds exclusive conversations for the purchase of Discord, a voice, text and video chat platform, which has grown strongly in the wake of the pandemic.
 An acquisition that some sources value at 10 billion dollars.
 If the purchase is finally carried out, it would be the largest purchase made by Microsoft in the last five years, after the purchase of Linkedin for 23.2 billion euros in 2016.The idea would be to strengthen its services in the case of the Xbox.
 The Wall Street Journal says that this search is because the company wants to reach more consumers after the failed TikTok purchase operation last summer.

+We analyze the sector hardest hit by the pandemic and its recovery prospects based on vaccinations.
+Do not miss it.

-In its stock chart we see that the value has advanced just half a point in the last five sessions, 1.85% in the month, and slightly above 5% in the quarter.
-On a semi-annual basis, it recovers 13% and so far this year it continues to be positive with increases of 6.42%.
+In its quotation graph we see that the value has advanced just half a point in the last five sessions, 1.85% in the month, and slightly above 5% in the quarter.
+On a semi-annual basis, it recovers 13% and so far this year it remains positive with increases of 6.42%.

 Finally, note that the quarterly dividend, already approved by its board of directors, will be $ 0.56 per share for those registered on May 20.
 Shareholder remuneration will be effective on June 10.